tvl-labs/intent-sdk-js/README.md

 ### Config

-All core actions—such as bridge, deposit, and withdraw—depend on a centralized configuration object called `UserConfig`.
+All core actions such as swaps, deposit, and withdraw depend on a centralized configuration object called `UserConfig`.
 This configuration defines runtime environment, chain settings, contract addresses, and other essential parameters.

 - The SDK does not ship with built-in chain or contract information.
 - All supported chains, contract addresses, and token definitions must be explicitly set in your `defineConfig` call.